 Consider when you’d prefer to take the exam and plan your UCAT revision timetable around this.

 You can find a full breakdown of the UCAT dates for 2024 in our UCAT Complete Guide, along with more information on UCAT fees, bursary and access arrangements.

 Once you’re familiar with the test functions and different subtests, you can begin to put your study plan into action and start practising for the exam.
 During your UCAT revision you should focus on gaining experience of answering the different questions in each subtest and developing techniques and speed when answering questions.

-The most useful resources for supporting your UCAT preparations are UCAT practice questions and UCAT practice tests.
+The most useful resources for supporting your UCAT preparations are UCAT practice questions.
+These give you the opportunity to:

 Finally, some useful tips and advice for preparing for the UCAT:

 Thousands of questions and comprehensive answers written specifically for UCAT preparation, with more getting added.

 The Medibuddy platform has been designed to replicate the actual exam, so you won’t get any surprises on the day.